 Every week, the Cut's staff writer Maddie Aggeler presents her Over Easy food column, “by a 20-something woman who can barely cook an egg, and just wants to learn how to throw together an elegant three-course meal for her friends.”
 In this episode Maddie attempted to do just that, with three culinary professionals: Samin Nosrat, Angela Dimayuga, and Carla Lalli Music.
 They taught her how to roast vegetables and bake a proper dessert.

 New Year's Day kickstarts the perfect time of year for apologies.
-Instead of thinking about everything you’re going to do right in the future, what about everything you did wrong in the past?
+But instead of thinking about everything you’re going to do right in the future, what about everything you did wrong in the past?
 We asked our listeners what they were sorry for … and they had a lot to say.
-From making another girl cry in the second grade to critically damaging familial relationships, here's what they wish they could apologize for.
+From making another girl cry in the second grade to damaging family relationships, here's what they wish they could apologize for.